romi/libromi/arduino_libraries/RomiSerial/docs/Readme.md

 We will go over the code above, step by step.

-These two lines make sure that you can run the example code from within the docs directory.
+The first two lines of the Python code make sure that you can run the example code from within the docs directory.
 If you installed the [romi_device.py](../python/romi_device.py) file in your code directory, you will not need this.